outofmbufs/python-triangle/README.md

 * t.`pythagorean()`: Returns True if `t` is a Pythagorean (i.e., Right) triangle.

 * Triangle.`sss_solutions(**kwargs)`: Given three parameters (e.g., two sides and one angle), returns a tuple of two dictionaries, the second of which may be None.
 Each dictionary contains an SSS specification (i.e., an `a`, `b`, and `c`) suitable for use in a `Triangle()` call.
 This is primarily useful in ambiguous SSA cases where there are two possible solutions (as otherwise the parameters could also just be given to Triangle() directly).

+* Triangle.`coordinates_to_sss(coordinates)`: Given an iterable of length three, each element being itself an (x, y) tuple, return a dictionary of side lengths suitable for use to create a Triangle.

 * t.`similar(t2)`: Returns True if `t` and `t2` are "similar".
 Two triangles are similar if one can be converted to the other by any combination of linearly scaling (all) the sides and performing rotation/reflection.
 Uses isclose()